BigBBazz/portfolio/project2.md

 - Aim
 - Design Phase
+- Routes
+- Styling
 - Data

 ### Aim

 The aim of this project was to build a personal website that could display my projects and resume.
-The website design should also allow the easy addition of new features such as a blog.

 ### Design Phase

-The client side was made with React with client side routing using React-Router.
-This choice was made because React-Router has powerful features that allows the easy implementation of new features such as a peronal blog.
-For more information on React-Router see the technical docs or go to the React-Router website.
+Rexmix was used to build the portfolio website and Netlify was used for hosting.

-## Routes
+### Routes

-The route structure of the website consists of a "root" route from which all subsequent routes a decented from.
-The root route has an index route which acts as a default route.
-This displays information when the user is at the "parent" rout without and children routes rendered.

-- root
-- about
-- contact
-- portfolio

-The index route contains the information that is displayed when the user lands on the home page of the website.
+The route structure for this website follows the "conventional route folders" pattern as specified in the Remix documentation:

+app/
+├── routes/
+│   ├── _index/
+│   │   ├── LinkTile.tsx
+│   │   └── Modal.tsx
+│   │   └── route.tsx
+│   ├── about/
+│   │   └── route.tsx
+│   ├── contact/
+│   │   └── route.tsx
+│   ├── projects.$projectId/
+│   │   └── route.tsx
+└── root.tsx

+The "index" route contains a brief introduction about myself, links to three of my projects, and a link for my resume.

 The "about" route contains more detailed information about myself and my career.

-The contact route contains information on how to get in touch with me.
+The "contact" route contains information on how to get in touch with me.
 It has a build in email request form.

-The portfolio route contains the data on each project.

-## Styling
+### Styling

-Styling is done with scss.
-All scss files a organised within a single folder called "styles".
-Within the "style" folder there is a single file called "main.scss" and three folders called abstracts, compononts, and routes.
-Each folder containes a file called "_global.scss" which imports all other scss files within that folder.
-For example, the components folder contains a scss file for each component, these files are all imported into the "_global.scss" file for that folder.
-In turn, all the "_global.scss" files are imported into the "main.scss" file.
-This file is imported into the "App.js" file with applies all the styles to the project.
+Styling is done with plain css.
+All css files are organised within a single folder called "styles".

+app/
+├── routes/
+├── styles/

+Within this folder there is a filed called "shared.css" which is imported in the root.tsx.
+The shared css file contains global styles for all parts of the website.
+If a route contains one or more components a folder named after the route will contain all css files for that route.
+Otherwise the route css file will not be located in a folder.
+This is demonstrated in the diagram below.

+app/
+├── styles/
+│   ├── _index/
+│   │   ├── index.css
+│   │   ├── LinkTile.css
+│   ├── about/
+│   │   └── route.tsx
+│   ├── contact/
+│   │   └── route.tsx
+│   ├── projects.$projectId/
+│   │   └── route.tsx
+└── root.tsx

 ### Data